barryclark/jekyll-now/_posts/2020-04-16-rust-2c-driver-p1.md

 panic-semihosting = "0.5.3"
 cortex-m-rt = "0.6.12"
 ```
-If we attempt to compile this now stm32l4xx-hal throws an error, luckily though
+If we attempt to compile this now, stm32l4xx-hal throws an error, luckily though
 along with the error we also get the description of what to do in order to fix it
 ```
 error: This crate requires one of the following features enabled: stm32l4x1, stm32l4x2, stm32l4x3, stm32l4x4, stm32l4x5 or stm32l4x6